 - Make connections between texts and writing assignments

 - Address specific kinds of texts (ex. research articles and review articles)

 - Close reading practices

 - Reading and understanding grammar

-This 30 minute workshop will address the common organization of "original research articles."
+This 30 minute workshop will address the common organization of "original research articles" and "review articles."
 We will be looking at pre selected STEM and behavioral science articles.
 Feel free to bring your own article as we will be looking at the purpose of specific sections.
 We will also be looking at the difference between an "original research article" and a "review article."